gouthamve/hardcover-book-embed/README.md

 # Hardcover Book Embed

-An embeddable HTML component that displays your currently reading books from Hardcover, with a Go backend for API proxying and caching.
+An embeddable HTML component that displays currently reading or last read books from any Hardcover user, with a Go backend for API proxying and caching.

 ## Features

-- 📚 Displays currently reading books from Hardcover
+- 📚 Displays currently reading or last read books from any Hardcover user
 - 🚀 Go backend with caching to respect API rate limits
 - 🎨 Responsive, embeddable HTML component
 - 🔒 Secure API token handling (server-side only)
 - ⚡ 30-minute caching by default (configurable)
 - 🌐 CORS support for cross-domain embedding
+- 👥 Support for multiple users on the same page

 ## Quick Start